caninetools/canine.tools/docs/donate/index.md

 ## Donate Directly

 If you want to donate to the project directly, you can do so at [Buy Me a Coffee](https://buymeacoffee.com/canine.tools).
 50% of each donations will go towards an animal charity of my choosing.
 The other 50% will go towards server costs.
-Once there are enough donations, I will setup a transparency page detailing what charities I donated to.
+Once there are enough donations, we will setup a transparency page detailing what charities we donated to.

 Below shows the costs of running canine.tools.